ubcctf/ubcctf.github.io/_posts/2020-05-05-de1ctf-coderunner.md

 sense.
 He helped me break down some of the differences between the functions even further.
 He mentioned that he had solved some challenges like this with regex, although not under such time constraints.

-# Only the Bare minimum

-*ranting*...

-There's a common pattern in problems like this, where you're trying to code as fast as possible, with minimal bugs along the way.

-- we don't really care about maintainability/readability, but can be helpful as the code grows
-- we want to avoid over engineering, primarily because it takes longer
-- we don't want to under-engineer either, then suffer while debugging

-I think the trick to quickly implementing solutions for problems like this comes down to how well you identify the common patterns and simplicities in the problem.

-If you fail to find the "simple" solution, or the common patterns, then you end up writing code for a more general case that's not actually important for the immediate problem at hand.

-I am by no means great at identifying the simple solutions.
-I often default to implementing the more general case, subsequently taking longer.
-But I'm working on it.

 # Finding the patterns